build-trust/ockam/documentation/guides/rust/get-started/03-routing/README.md

     type Message = Any;

     /// This handle function takes any incoming message and forwards
-    /// it to the next hop in it's onward route async fn handle_message(&mut self, ctx: &mut Context, msg: Routed<Any>) -> Result<()> {
+    /// it to the next hop in its onward route async fn handle_message(&mut self, ctx: &mut Context, msg: Routed<Any>) -> Result<()> {
         println!("Address: {}, Received: {}", ctx.address(), msg);